RESEARCH STARTER

 Corporate advocates have responded by saying that overseas corporations often pay wages in excess of the average income for factory workers in the host nations, and their environmental practices often exceed the legal requirements of their host nations as well.
 According to these corporations, competition is inherent to a market economy, and each company has a right to use any legal methods to promote their own brand above competing brands.
 In addition, some companies report that they could not provide their products to consumers in an economically viable way without seeking out the lowest-cost production environment.

-The perception of multinational corporations as exploiters of marginal communities has led to boycotts, demonstrations, and protests.
-Antiglobalization activists have attempted to reduce public support for multinational corporations in order to force the companies to restructure their labor, environmental, and competitive policies.
-The degree to which corporations are responsible for acting outside of the social and political structures of the countries in which their factories are located in the name of social justice continues to be debated.
+The perception of multinational corporations as exploiters of marginalized communities has led to boycotts, demonstrations, and protests.
+Antiglobalization activists have attempted to reduce public support for multinational corporations to force the companies to restructure their labor, environmental, and competitive policies.
+The degree to which corporations are responsible for acting outside of the social and political structures of the countries in which their factories are located in the name of social justice continued to be debated.

 Governments have been using trade and economic incentives to urge political change since the earliest days of imperial merchant trading.
 In the age of globalization, the question of whether and to what extent wealthy nations should use economic power to exert social and ethical pressure on developing nations remains an open one.
 Globalization advocates say that economic incentives enhance the safety and security of the global environment by creating political ties between nations and helping end inhumane government practices.
 Critics argue that countries should be free to undergo independent processes of cultural evolution and that the beliefs of one nation should not be forced on others.
 Operating globally can be challenging for multinational corporations because of differing views on the ethics of globalization and clashes between different cultures.
 Many global companies employ individuals in foreign countries who can translate and interpret local customs and expectations.